 2. Why Weight Loss Is So Hard

 The same applies to why is dieting so hard.
-Strict diets may produce quick early changes, but they are often hard to maintain.
-When the plan is extreme, people often feel more hunger, more fatigue, and more frustration.
-That is the beginning of a weight loss struggle that can repeat itself for years.
+Strict diets may produce quick early changes, but they are often hard to maintain: when the plan is extreme, people commonly report more hunger, more fatigue, and more frustration5 — the beginning of a weight loss struggle that can repeat itself for years.
+Achievable changes to eating and physical activity habits consistently outperform crash diets for keeping weight off in the long run.

 3. What Weight Loss Can Improve, and What It Cannot Fix by Itself

 To be clear, weight loss is not useless.
 It can help with blood pressure, glucose levels, sleep apnea risk, mobility, and some inflammatory burden.
 But it does not fix everything by itself.
 If the process removes too much muscle, reduces confidence, or is driven by short-term restriction, the person may end up lighter but not healthier.
+Rapid, low-protein weight loss without resistance training is a specific and well-documented risk here: research on diet-induced weight loss shows that fat-free (lean) mass can account for roughly 20 to 30% of total weight lost in people with overweight or obesity, and more than 35% in leaner individuals, when resistance training is not part of the plan.9 Losing muscle this way is also a recognised driver of the fatigue that many people report during aggressive dieting, since muscle is metabolically active tissue and its loss compounds the drop in resting energy expenditure that already occurs with rapid weight loss.5

 4. What to Focus on Instead of Just the Number on the Scale